Electromagnetic quasinormal modes of Schwarzschild-anti-de Sitter black holes: Bifurcations, spectral similarity, and exact solutions in the large black hole limit: Conclusion

 With the exact solution, we show that the spacetime cannot vibrate in the large black hole limit and, at least for electromagnetic perturbations, explain the insensitivity of the spectrum to the boundary conditions at spatial infinity.
 We quantify the effect of the boundary conditions, which only appear at first order around the large black hole limit.

-We also show a new property of the solutions in the large black hole limit: the ODE eigenvalue problem may be cast as a Sturm-Liouville problem, with the implication that the quasinormal mode eigenfunctions form a complete basis --- a curiosity for spacetimes with a leaky boundary.

-Some of our results can be expected to have interesting implications for the AdS/CFT correspondence, but they are also of intrinsic interest insofar as they help to clarify some of the peculiar properties of electromagnetic perturbations in asymptotically-AdS spacetimes that have fascinated the community.
+Some of our results can be expected to have interesting implications for the AdS/CFT correspondence, but they are also of intrinsic interest insofar as they help to clarify some of the peculiar properties of electromagnetic perturbations in asymptotically AdS spacetimes that have fascinated the community.
 We leave to future work extensions to scalar and gravitational perturbations and to the Kerr-AdS spacetime.

-\section{Acknowledgements}
+The code we have used, which we call \texttt{SpectralBP}, is publicly available and may be found at \url{https://github.com/slashdotfield/SpectralBP}.
+Details of its implementation in a \texttt{Mathematica} package may be found at \cite{fortuna2021}.

+\section{ACKNOWLEDGEMENTS}

-We are grateful to John Celestial for providing insightful comments about the exact solution in the large black hole limit.
-SF is supported by the Department of Science and Technology Advanced Science and Technology Human Resources Development Program - National Science Consortium.
+We are grateful to J. Celestial for providing insightful comments about the exact solutions in the large black hole limit, and to E. Poisson for encouraging us to think hard about the physical meaning of our solutions and to reconsider the terminology we used in an earlier version of this paper.
+S.F. is supported by the Department of Science and Technology Advanced Science and Technology Human Resources Development Program - National Science Consortium.
 This research is supported by the University of the Philippines Diliman Office of the Vice Chancellor for Research and Development through Project No.~191937 ORG.

 \onecolumngrid